allantsouza/ms-jaric-2020-fish-reaction-to-seiche/outputs/seiche_ms_v5.md

                    mdl_rudd_night_BRNs)
 ```

-Calculate variance components on the original scale
+**Calculate variance components on the original scale**

+We implement _gam.vcomp()_ in a custom function to calculate variance components (±95% CI) for each of the smooth terms.
+The function calculates the variance components directly on the original scale by reversing the rescaling of the penalty matrices (Wood 2008, 2011):
 ``` r
 for(model in model_BRNs){
         vars <- function(model){